Stephen Chrisomalis

 Research

 I am actively recruiting M.A. and Ph.D. students who are interested in linguistic anthropology, the anthropology of science and mathematics, cognitive anthropology, writing and literacy, and the anthropology of education.
-Contact the department for more information about our graduate programs, or email me to discuss the possibility of coming to study with me at Wayne State.
+Contact the department for more information about our graduate programs or email me to discuss the possibility of coming to study with me at Wayne State.

 Education

-- Ph.D., Anthropology, McGill University, 2003
+- Ph.D. in Anthropology, McGill University, 2003

-- B.A., Anthropology, McMaster University, 1996
+- B.A. in Anthropology, McMaster University, 1996

 Awards and grants